Realman78/Roletta/README.md

 # Roletta

-Roletta is a web app that makes interviews/meetings fast, accessible and easy for all parties.
+Roletta is a web app that makes interviews/meetings fast, accessible, and easy for all parties.

 ## Features

 - Video/Audio chat

-- Easy Interview/Meeting scheduling
+- Easy Interview/Meeting Scheduling

-- Shared Code editor with syntax highlight support for 11 languages and changeable font size
+- Shared Code editor with changeable font size

 - Ability to execute JS code in the editor in an isolated environment